may55/DocCom/README.md

 # DocCom
 A forum application built for Doctors to come up and discuss issues related to Covid-19 happening in India, users can sign up and post questions and can answers to questions as well.
 In this critical situation of Covid-19 in India, having a community especially for Doctors helps for patience.
+Hope this helps Doctors during Covid-19 in India.

 ## Frontend
 > The frontend is a fast, interactive and simple Single-Page-Application (SPA), written in ES6 Javascript and built with following technologies: